 Your card is a convenient tool for making payments, but you can do more than just take your card shopping with you.

 Get cash: You can withdraw cash from debit cards and credit cards, but it’s best to use a debit card for cash withdrawals.
 Credit card cash advances are costly, and you also pay interest at high rates.
-If you need more than your bank or an ATM allows you to withdraw, try visiting a branch to get more than the limit.
+If you need more than what an ATM allows you to withdraw, try visiting a branch to get more than the withdrawal limit.

 Pay bills: For quick payments—or if you just like paying all of your expenses from one or two accounts—cards are handy.
 You can pay by mail, online, or by phone.
 Again, credit cards can help you avoid a domino effect if there’s a problem as a result of your payment, so they may be safer than debit cards.

 Why do you have to sign the back of a credit or debit card?

 Credit card issuers usually require you to sign the back of your card in order to verify your identity.
 Merchants are supposed to compare your signature on the receipt to the signature on your card to confirm you are the valid card owner.

 How do I change the expiration date on my credit or debit card?

 Your card issuer will typically issue you a new card a month or two before your current card expires, and this will have a new expiration date on it.
 If you have to request a new card at any point, such as due to loss or fraud, your replacement may have a new card number and expiration date.

 What should I do if I lose my credit or debit card?

 If you lose your debit or credit card, call your card issuer immediately and ask them to freeze your account and issue you a new card.
 The more quickly you do this, the more likely you are to prevent fraud.